Ontario General Power of Attorney | Free Template

 - Recognize your obligations to anyone who depends on you financially.

-What Powers Does My Attorney Have?
+What Powers Does My Attorney Have in Ontario?

 Your Attorney can perform a wide range of financial tasks and make decisions.
 Unless you place limitations on their authority, they’re authorized to do almost anything you can with your property and finances.